isle-project/graphmaker/lib/docs/readme-template.md

 `:exit`, `:show`, `:save`, `:load`,
 `:reset`, `:undo`, and `:redo`.
-To see the full list of commands, you can use `:help` from within the repl or use the `--help` flag on the command line:
+To see the full list of commands, you can use `:help` from within the REPL or use the `--help` flag on the command line:

 ```text
 graphmaker --help